Arash217/project-2-1819/README.md

 #### 3.WebP images

 The images on the website are mostly jpg, with the exception of some png, gif and svg.
-Converting these images to WebP can reduce the size of the images even further.
+Converting these images to WebP can reduce the size significantly.

 ##### Results